 The Rekawa Turtle Conservation project is located 10 kilometres east of Tangalle and is home to one of the most important sea turtle nesting sites in Sri Lanka.
 5 different species of sea turtles lay their eggs in the sand every night throughout the year.
 Amanwella recommends visiting the project on the night of a full moon.
 One can truly see the influx of turtles in the glowing moonlight.

 The best time to spot Blue whales off the coast of Sri Lanka is between December and April.
 Located just 40 minutes drive from Amangalla and 90 minutes from Amanwella is Mirissa Harbour.
 Here one boards an Indonesian fishing trawler restored for leisure cruising and sets sail for Weligama Bay where the giant mammals are known to cruise by.
 Guests can swim and snorkel from the boat, watch for whales and dolphins, do a spot of fishing with a hand line and have a picnic in a coconut-fringed cove.

 The largest living animal on earth, Blue whales can grow up to 100 feet (30 metres) long and weigh almost 200 tons.
 They are among the Earth's longest-lived animals with an average lifespan of around 80 to 90 years.
 When breathing, Blue whales emit a spectacular single-column spout up to 12 metres into the air.
 They also typically raise their shoulders and blowholes much higher out of the water than other big whales when surfacing to breathe.
 These two characteristics make Blue whale watching an incredible experience.

 UPS & DOWNS

 For reviews on this property please see link below.

-Please enquire for specific rates and periods.
+Please enquire for specific rates and periods and to include this property on your Tour.
 All our rates include taxes, Service charges & Tourism taxes (if applicable).
 In the event it is not included, we will be stating it with our holiday quote.